mardejour/Data-Vis-Narrative/README.md

 https://disease.sh/v2/countries

-The API for Current cases with detailed information about COVID19 from global data overviews to city/region specific mobility data was taken from here:
+The API for current cases with detailed information about COVID19 from global data overviews to city/region specific mobility data was taken from here:

 https://disease.sh/docs/